genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 click **Execute**.
 ![Execute](quick-start-images/post-study-execute.png)

+    * !!! warning "Template accession should be changed to the actual on skipped at all.
+In case it was skipped, default template will be applied."

 5. **Check the Response**: The response will show that the study import has started.
 An execution job ID will be assigned to the import process, **1268** in this particular example.
 Use the ID to track the status of the import.
 ![Response](quick-start-images/post-study-response.png)